4d/docs/docs/ORDA/ordaClasses.md

 For security reasons, all of your data model class functions are **not exposed** (i.e., private) by default.

-A function that is not exposed is not available on remote applications and cannot be called on any object instance from a remote request, however it can be called from the application itself.
+A function that is not exposed is not available on remote applications and cannot be called on any object instance from a remote request, it can only be called from the application itself.
 Remote requests include:

 - Requests sent by client 4D applications working with remote datastores
 - REST requests